rcazzara/seldovia/_people/Kurtz_Joseph_R.md

 One of Joe Kurtz’ fishing vessels was the *Amatuli:*

-The Amatuli is a 111' fishing vessel, built in 1967 by Pacific Fisherman Shipyard in Ballard, Washington for Joe Kurtz of Seldova, AK.
+The Amatuli is a 111' fishing vessel, built in 1967 by Pacific Fisherman Shipyard in Ballard, Washington for Joe Kurtz of Seldova, Alaska.
 It was sold to Bart Eaton in 1974, and became a part of Trident Seafoods later in the decade.
 As one if the top high liners in the Bering Sea, the Amatuli was "the boat to fish on".
 In 1988 she was sold to Bill Widing,